-As discussed in the previous subsection, one limiting factor of any traditional DC/DC converter topology is the voltage breakdown of the transistor.
-One solution is twe put the transistors in series and switching them exactly at the same time to share the total voltage across the transistors.
-However, this solution would require a complex circuitry that is able to synchronize the switching operation and might be not so practical.
-Therefore, a different technique is used to share the voltage across the transistors without the problems of synchronization mismatch.
+As discussed in the previous subsection, one limiting factor of any traditional DC/DC converter topology is the voltage breakdown of the MOSFET or IGBT.
+One solution is to put the MOSFET or IGBTs in series and switch them exactly at the same time to share the total voltage across the switches.
+However, this solution would require complex circuitry that can synchronize the switching operation and might be not so practical.
+Therefore, a different technique is used to share the voltage across the switches without the problems of synchronization mismatch.
 This can be done by using multi-level converters.

-Multi-level converters are a solution for reaching higher voltages levels by using lower voltage rating switches or transistors.
-Although the first application of a multi-level converter were in the field of an inverter motor controller [50], the idea of synthetizing a higher voltage waveform from various voltage sources remains.
+Multi-level converters are key for reaching higher voltage levels by using lower voltage rating MOSFETs or IGBTs.
+Although the first application of a multi-level converter was in the field of an inverter motor controller [51], the idea of synthesizing a higher voltage waveform from various voltage sources remains.
 Moreover, if the number of levels or stages increases it is possible to reduce the THD as each step transition will be closer to the desired output waveform.
-This will be better explained in the next subsection, and in this subsection a survey of bidirectional DC/DC multi-level converters is presented.
-Hence, the main benefits for using this approach are the possibility of reaching higher voltages by placing a series combination of lower rating transistors, capacitors, and diodes.
+This is explained in the Appendix, and in this subsection, a survey of bidirectional DC/DC multi-level converters is presented.
+Hence, the main benefit of using this approach is the possibility of reaching higher voltages by placing a series combination of lower-rating MOSFETs, capacitors, and diodes.
 Thus, the efficiency can be increased as the device is not handling the total voltage as in a traditional DC/DC converter, and the switching losses can be reduced as well.

-Traditionally, two types of multi-level converters started to be of great importance for DC/DC power conversion, the flying capacitor and the diode clamped converters.
-The conventional topology for a flying capacitor multi-level DC/DC converter is presented in Fig. 14.a and composed of only 3 levels or stages as example, the converter is able to transfer power from a low voltage power source V{LV} to a high voltage source V{HV} .
-However, the switching scheme is dependent on the number stages or levels used.
-In this 3-level example the switching pattern for a 50kHz multi-level converter with an input voltage of 2000VDC and an output voltage around 520VDC is presented in Fig. 14.b.
+Traditionally, two types of multi-level converters started to be of great importance for DC/DC power conversion, the flying capacitor and the diode-clamped converters.
+The conventional topology for a flying capacitor multi-level DC/DC converter is presented in Fig. 14.a, composed of only 3 levels or stages.
+For example, the converter can transfer power from a low-voltage power source V{LV} to a high-voltage source V{HV}.
+However, the switching scheme is dependent on the number of stages or levels used.
+In this 3-level example, the switching pattern for a 50kHz multi-level converter with an input voltage of 2000VDC and an output voltage of around 520VDC is presented in Fig. 14.b.
 Notice that the duty cycle of S{1p} to S{3p} is only 1/3, if more levels are added to decrease the output voltage then the duty cycle is limited to 1/n.
-Therefore, in practice not so many levels can be used.
-But the advantage is that the transistors are not directly connected to the total input voltage and only a proportion of the voltage is "seen" through the transistor, in this example the drain-source voltage (VDS) for both S{3p} and S{2n} remains below 700VDC.
+Therefore, in practice, not so many levels can be used.
+But the advantage is that the MOSFETs are not directly connected to the total input voltage and only a proportion of the voltage is "seen" through the MOSFET, in this example the Drain-Source Voltage (VDS) for both S{3p} and S{2n} remains below 700VDC.

-Fig. 14 Flying-capacitor multi-level DC/DC converter, 3 level example.
+Fig. 14 Flying-capacitor multi-level DC/DC converter, 3-level example.